12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

-Bonded Bourbons tend to work best in a highball because the added proof lessens the effect of the extra water.
+Bonded bourbons tend to work best in a highball because the added proof lessens the effect of the extra water.
 I like Henry McKenna 10 Year, a good quality sparkling mineral water, and a twist of lemon for my highballs.

 As a Drizly affiliate, Uproxx may receive a commission pursuant to certain items on this list.